 I say virtually because of the cost of any feed you provide them.
-Let’s face it, there’s really nothing free – it all cost someone, somewhere, something.
-To us, our time and energy is just as valuable as money.
+Let’s face it, there’s really nothing free – it all costs someone, somewhere, something.
+To us, our time and energy are just as valuable as money.

 If you just mix it in your compost pile and let it be, it will be 6 months to a year before it’s ready.
 You can shorten this time to 4-6 months by turning your compost regularly.